tinyplex/tinybase/site/guides/1_the_basics/5_listening_to_stores.md

 - Listen to Cell Ids with the addCellIdsListener method.
 - Listen to a Cell with the addCellListener method.

+You can also listen to attempts to write invalid data to a Cell with the addInvalidCellListener method.

 Let's start with the simplest type of listener, addTablesListener, which listens to changes in the whole Store.
 Firstly, let's set up some simple data: